 2. Take advantage of your company’s orientation program

-Orientation is one of the best times to introduce yourself to your new colleagues.
+Orientation is one of the best times to introduce yourself.
 If your new employer has an orientation program, take advantage of the opportunity to introduce yourself to as many colleagues as possible.
 Having a more senior employee with you will make introductions easier and more comfortable.

-The manager or colleague showing you around will most likely help with introductions, so you may not have to approach anyone yourself.
+The manager or colleague showing you around will most likely help with introductions so you may not have to approach anyone yourself.
 Typically, they will introduce you to your team members, colleagues in the same department and other people who you will interact with often.
-Whenever you meet a new coworker during the orientation session, you can use the speech you prepared to introduce yourself.
+Whenever you meet someone during the orientation session, you can use the speech you prepared to introduce yourself.

 3. Ask for a team introduction